Flat Pack Extension Cost

 Let's take a closer look at a complete quote for flat pack extensions in the UK:

 This quote gives a complete overview of the costs you can expect when starting work on a flat pack extension.
-As well as the actual 'kit' price for the extension itself, you will need to consider additional costs, such as homebuyer surveys, plumbing, and electrician costs.
+In addition to the actual 'kit' price for the extension itself, you will need to consider additional costs, such as homebuyer surveys, plumbing, and electrician fees.

 For example, the cost of light fixtures and fittings can be in excess of £400 if an electrician needs to add new sockets, light fittings, and switches.